vzeizer/Udacity_MLEng_Azure_Project2/README.md

 8. Create and publish a pipeline

 Use the notebook provided, named *aml-pipelines-with-automated-machine-learning-step.ipynb* to create, publish and consume a pipeline.

 9. Documentation

-After all the above steps, a screencast was recorded in order to show the process from model training using AutoML to completed model deployment.
+After all the above steps, a screencast was recorded in order to show the full process, ranging from model training using AutoML to completed model deployment.

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

+### STEP 1: NOT NECESSARY

+### STEP 2: AUTOMATED ML EXPERIMENT

+1. Screenshot shot of "Registered Datasets"

+2. Screenshot showing that the Auto ML experiment is completed

+3. Screenshot of the best model

+### STEP 4: ENABLE LOGGING

+4. Screenshot showing that "Application Insights" is enabled

+5. Screenshot showing logs by running the provided *logs.py* script

+### STEP 5: SWAGGER DOCUMENTATION

+6. Screenshot showing that swagger runs on localhost showing the HTTP API methods and responses for the model

+### STEP 6: CONSUME MODEL ENDPOINTS

+7. Screenshot showing that the *endpoint.py* script runs against the API producing JSON output from the model

+8. Screenshot showing that Apache Benchmark (ab) runs against the HTTP API using authentication keys to retrieve performance results

+### STEP 7: CREATE, PUBLISH AND CONSUME A PIPELINE

+9. Screenshot showing Pipeline section of AzureML studio, showing that the pipeline has been created

+10. Screenshot showing Pipelines section in AzureML studio, showing the Pipeline Endpoint

+11. Screenshot showing the Bankmarketing Dataset with the AutoML module

+12. Screenshot of "Published Pipeline Overview", showing a REST endpoint and a status of ACTIVE

+13. Screenshot of "Use RunDetails Widget" (Jupyter Notebook) showing the step runs

+14. Screenshot in ML Studio showing the scheduled run

 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+The link to the screencast, summarizing all the steps provided in the project, is provided here.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+In order to improve the outcome of this project, we could do:

+1. Run the AutoML experiment for longer times, for instance, one hour
+2. Try better (higher cost) compute clusters in order to perform a better AutoML experiment
+3. Block some models in the AutoML, as well enable deep learning models by using GPUs

 # MIT License